-Thomas González is sharing his passion for art with us again in this two-part interview series.
-Today, we reveal the differences between the art and financial world, how banking and art change lives, and how to get started as an investor in the art world.
+This time, in Part 2 of our exclusive interview, Thomas González will talk about the differences between the art and financial world, share with us how art loans change lives, and tell our readers how to get started as an investor in the global art market.
+Let’s begin!

 Can you elaborate a little more on the difference between the art and the financial world and how you were able to bridge that gap?

 Bankers believe in numbers and market figures.
 Risk in banking is a statistical calculation.
 Art people focus on the quality of an artwork, its visual power, and its history.
 Both are right.